tonym128/tonym128.github.io/_posts/2025-12-29-peakylight-post-mortem.markdown

 Initially I thought that I could solve this by just running it on my pc for specific co-ordinates using all my obtained data and having it number crunch.
 I got some working solutions early on, but it all ran very slowly due to having to query many external api's and websites for specific daylight times.
 Even introducing a caching layer it would get rate throttled and slow down to a crawl.
 Every date or location change resulted in new data requests, a new calculation and many hours of waiting for numbers.

-*Wizard long grey beard and with cobwebs on him, staring at a computer monitor with black ground and green text saying "Please wait, calculating alignment of the star(s)"*

 ## Attempt 4: Write a website to do it for anywhere.

 ![Wizard controlling the stars](/images/2025/12/29/attempt4.jpg "Wizard controlling the stars")